ghubstan/slate/source/index.html.md

     main()
 ```
 ### Unary RPC
-Get the v1 protocol offer with offer-id.
+Get the v1 protocol offer with an offer-id.
+Your node must have a payment account with the same
+payment method as the offer's associated payment method, e,g., ACH_TRANSFER, CASH_DEPOSIT, etc.

 ### gRPC Request: GetOfferRequest